Royal Greenwich Trust School

-Royal Greenwich Trust School is a free school created out of a former University Technical College which opened in the Charlton Riverside area of the Royal Borough of Greenwich in London, England in September 2013.
+Royal Greenwich Trust School is a free school which opened in the Charlton Riverside area of the Royal Borough of Greenwich in London, England in September 2016.
 The campus is located along the A206 near the banks of the River Thames, close to the Thames Barrier.
 It is adjacent to Windrush Primary School and Maryon Park.

 History

-The college was converted from a UTC to a free school in 2016, after the UTC closed owing to low admission numbers.
-The local authority were required to pick up the costs of converting to an 11-18 secondary school.
+The school is located on the site of the former University Technical College, which opened in 2013 and closed in 2016.